pieroproietti/penguins-eggs/README.md

   $ eggs update

 OPTIONS
   -h, --help     show CLI help
-  -i, --internet  import deb package from internet
-  -l, --lan       import deb package from LAN
   -v, --verbose  verbose

 DESCRIPTION
   This way of update work only with npm installation, if you used the debian package version, please download the new